Shelly Garrett is “THE GODFATHER of URBAN THEATRE."

 “Comedy is a difficult art,” he says.
 “The key is timing and if it’s not there, the entire production simply becomes a waste.”

 Who can argue the perfection of his timing?
-He took the traditional "upper-class" theatrical art form and presented it in such a way that not only regular theatergoers lined-up around the block to see his shows, but literally millions of people all across America, who had never seen a stage play before, came-out of their comfortable homes to see his productions, which began the national theatre craze of touring stage productions.
+He took the traditional "upper-class" theatrical art form and presented it in such a way that not only regular theatergoers lined-up around the block to see his shows, but literally millions of people all across America, whom had never seen a stage play before, came-out of their comfortable homes to see his productions, which began the national theatre craze of touring stage productions.

 Experts have estimated more than Four Million people saw Shelly Garrett's historical "BEAUTY SHOP" stage play, which still holds box office records in more than 55 cities, including New York, Los Angeles, Atlanta, Dallas, Houston, Oakland, San Diego, Miami, Jacksonville, Orlando, Philadelphia, Baltimore, Detroit, Chicago, Newark and 40 more American cities.

 Shelly Garrett has received 'Keys To The City' from 23 American Cities and more than 25 City and State proclamations, plus numerous plaques, trophies and awards; more than even he can count.
 What an accomplishment!

-In 1992, he received an honorary prestigious STAR on the famed HOLLYWOOD WALK OF FAME in Hollywood, California.
+In 1992, he received an honorary and prestigious STAR on the famed HOLLYWOOD WALK OF FAME in Hollywood, California.

 Tyler Perry said, after seeing Shelly Garrett's "BEAUTY SHOP" in 1990 at the Saenger Theatre in New Orleans, it gave him great inspiration to become a playwright.